-Did you know that cashmere is basically hair?
-That's what we learned from Oprah.com.
-And if baby shampoo is gentle enough for baby's hair, then why not for your cashmere sweater?
+Cashmere is from the fine, soft underlayer or undercoat of hair from certain types of goat.
+So if baby shampoo is gentle enough for baby’s hair, then why not for your cashmere sweater?
 Simply hand wash with baby shampoo and lay flat to dry.

 Go ahead and wash all the wool things

-If it's gentle enough for cashmere, then it's gentle enough for all of your wool items, right?
+If it’s gentle enough for cashmere, then it’s gentle enough for all of your wool items, right?
 Right.
-Simply wash your woolens the way you'd wash your cashmere, and consider adding a drop or two of conditioner as "fabric softener" to eliminate winter static.
+Simply wash your woolens the way you’d wash your cashmere.

 Wash your makeup brushes